 We have submitted plans for our planned Dania Beach Clean Energy Center to numerous county, state and federal government agencies for their review and analyses.
 Responses to typical questions follow below.

 The proposed FPL Dania Beach Clean Energy Center is the next phase in our ongoing program to modernize FPL’s fleet of power-generating plants with new facilities powered by affordable, clean, U.S.-produced natural gas.
 It will replace the existing power plant that has operated on FPL property in Dania Beach, Broward County for nearly a quarter of a century.
 The new energy center will be one of the cleanest, most efficient of its kind in the world.

 The planned facility will generate approximately 1,200 megawatts of energy fueled by clean, U.S.-produced natural gas – enough to provide power around-the-clock for approximately 250,000 homes.
-Compared to the current plant, our proposed facility will:
+Compared to the continued operation of our current plant, the proposed new facility will:

-- Produce more than $350 million in estimated net customer savings
+- Produce $337 million in estimated net customer savings

 - Cut primary air emissions by approximately 70 percent